-To obtain approval you will be required to submit a Trade Waste Application to Council.
+To obtain approval you will be required to submit a Trade Waste Application, along with the appropriate checklist to Council.
 You will need to pay a Trade Waste Application fee at this time.
 You can pay in person by cheque, cash or eftpos at Council’s Customer Service Centres, Dubbo Office - Corner Church & Darling Streets or Wellington Office - Corner Nanima Crescent & Warne Street.

 Council’s Compliance team is available to assist you with your application.

 Trade Waste Application Classification A or B (PDF 831.8KB) Classification A or B application is for most low or medium risk businesses such as coffee shops, cafes, restaurants, bakeries, schools, vehicle washing, Laundromats, veterinary and dental surgeries.

 Trade Waste Application Classification S (PDF 778.8KB)This application is for discharges of septic, dump points, chemical toilet, pan or ship to shore pump outs.

 Trade Waste Application Classification C (PDF 948.3KB) Classification C application is for all trade waste dischargers who do not fall under the classification of A, B or S and are large industrial or high risk.